Google Adsense is one of the simplest ways to make money with your website or blog.

 If you search your niche or website topic in the google search bar and see that there are plenty of google ads at the top of the search in your result, that’s a good sign that the ads supplied by google will be relevant.

 You are able to select what you deem “appropriate” ads via google in your account – but google has a limit and you need to supply them with enough options for Ads.

 You can also block ads categories, but google may also say a category is too “broad” to block and you may occasionally still find inappropriate ads on your website.

 You weren’t asking whether these ads would be relevant to your niche…you wanted to know how much money you can make from Google Adsense!

 Well, lets just assume for a second that your niche has plenty of appropriate ads available, that your niche is a profitable one and that you are generating thousands of visitors to your website per month….

 The highest earners on Google Adsense can be making 100k….
 250k + every month.

-Take this example, taken from techunblocked.org on a post about Google Adsense’s highest earners…. (update: the original article appears to have since been removed or relocated elsewhere!).
+Take the below example, taken from techunblocked.org on a post about Google Adsense’s highest earners…. (update: the original article appears to have since been removed or relocated elsewhere!).